-Why isn’t Slack in the Magic Quadrant for Unified Communications?
+Why Isn’t Slack in the Gartner Magic Quadrant for Unified Comms?

 “Unified Communications” according to Gartner

 Unified Communications (UC) solutions are “services which boost user productivity and enhance business communication processes.”

 Although collaboration doesn’t have to be a component in a UC feature, Gartner does note that more companies are now integrating collaborative features into their UC apps.

 Gartner explains that UC offers businesses the chance to integrate their comms and business apps.

 As such, recording and analytics should be part and parcel of a Unified Comms offering in 2023.